chenjiecj/QRNet/README.md

-Code for "QRNet: Query-based Reparameterization Net for Set Real-time prediction of Power Adapter Surface Defect"
+Code for "QRNet: Query-based Reparameterization Net for Real-time Detection of Power Adapter Surface Defect"